jidegithub/kana/README.md

   not only affects initial page load, it also makes the components to re-render and re-order themselves over and over again. overall application performance is signaficantly throttled.
     To curb this i copied a large set of data and stored it as a json file in the project folder.

-## Pagination component
-  Due to the aformentioned above, I could'nt wrap up the pagination.
-I instead used infinite scrolling to fetch data when needed.

 ## Data structure
   The data structure of a single template json data can be better.